The Psychology of Colors in branding and marketing communications

 Blue

-Blue expresses stability, intelligence, faith, freedom.
+Blue expresses stability, intelligence, faith and freedom among other things.
 The color blue brings positive associations and, predominantly in Europe, symbolizes security and trust.
-Several surveys confirm that blue is the most popular colour in the world.
-It is particularly important in connection with religious beliefs.
-If you have visited Greece or Turkey, you will have come across talismans in the shape of a blue eye.
-This amulet expresses people's belief that it will protect them from evil spirits.
-Companies choose the colour blue when creating their logos, mainly to give consumers a feeling of trustworthiness and reliability.
-Typical examples are companies such as Boeing, Ford, Volkswagen, Unilever, Dell and many others.
+Several surveys confirmed that blue is also associated with religiosity and protection.
+Companies often choose the color blue when creating their logos to give consumers a feeling of trustworthiness and reliability.
+Typical examples are companies such as Ford, Volkswagen, and Dell.

 Red